daniel-xyz/vitrino-web/README.md

 $ grunt watch
 ```

-When you want to commit changes, use the github master branch.
-They'll be deployed to heroku within seconds automatically.
+When you want to commit changes, please commit to the github master branch.
+The deployment to heroku will be triggered within seconds automatically.